stan-dev/math/doxygen/contributor_help_pages/getting_started.md

 var b = dot_self(A.segment(1, 5));
 ```

-Here, we have an expression `Eigen::Block<Eigen::MatrixXd>` as the input type.
+When calling `A.segment(1, 5)` Eigen will create an instance of an expression class called `Eigen::Block<Eigen::VectorXd>` that holds a view into the original vector.
 An expression that is only a view into an object is safe to read coefficient-wise.
-In this case, @ref stan::math::to_ref  knows this and as long as you used `const auto&` as the object type returned from `to_ref(x)`, then `to_ref(x)` will deduce the correct type `Block` instead of casting to an evaluated vector.
+In this case, @ref stan::math::to_ref  knows this and as long as you use `const auto&` as the object type returned from `to_ref(x)`, then `to_ref(x)` will deduce the correct type `Block` instead of casting to an evaluated vector.
 We use `const auto&` here even when the output will store an object as [C++'s lifetime rules](https://en.cppreference.com/w/cpp/language/lifetime) allow for this.

 > The lifetime of a temporary object may be extended by binding to a const lvalue reference or to an rvalue reference (since C++11), see reference initialization for details.

 If we used `auto` here and if the return type of @ref stan::math::to_ref is an `Eigen::MatrixXd` then it would make a copy.
-But with `const auto&` we do not make a copy as the lifetime of the object referenced by the `const auto&` will be the same as if we had done `auto`
+But with `const auto&` we do not make a copy as the lifetime of the object referenced by the `const auto&` will be the same as if we had done `auto`.

 #### (3) Using value_type_t and other type querying type traits